 Bread is currently the major contributor to salt intake in South Africa and legislation will be introduced to gradually decrease the sodium content of bread.
-Bolhuis and co-workers58 conducted a study in the Netherlands to examine the effects of gradually reducing the salt content in bread on bread consumption and sodium intake.
+Bolhuis and co-workers65 conducted a study in the Netherlands to examine the effects of gradually reducing the salt content in bread on bread consumption and sodium intake.
 They reduced the salt content of brown bread over four weeks by 31, 52 and 67%.
 The results showed that reducing salt in bread up to 52% did not lead to lower consumption of bread in comparison to controls.
-In addition, they found that the participants in the study did not induce compensation of sodium intake from fillings.
-A study by Lucas and co-workers59 showed that there is no association between sodium concentration and liking or consumption of hash browns.
-A recent study also indicated that a salt reduction of up to 48% is possible in commercial vegetable soup samples without affecting consumers’ liking for the meal.60
+In addition, they found that the participants in the study did not induce compensation of sodium intake.
+A study by Lucas and co-workers66 indicated that there is no association between sodium concentration and liking or consumption of hash browns.
+A recent study also indicated that a salt reduction of up to 48% is possible in commercial vegetable soup samples without affecting consumers’ liking for the meal.67

 Food labelling and consumer education

-The ingredient list, nutrition information table and health logos are labelling tools which can help consumers make informed purchasing decisions.
+The ingredient list, nutrition information table and health logos on food products are labelling tools which can help consumers make informed purchasing decisions.
 However, reading labels is often perceived as being complicated and adequate education is necessary to assist consumers in understanding nutrition labelling.
-Labels reflect sodium and not the salt content of foods, which often results in difficulties in consumer understanding.
+Labels reflect sodium (as per the current labelling regulations) and not the salt content of foods, which often results in difficulties in consumer understanding.
+Consumer education is needed to address misunderstanding by consumers.
 Sodium chloride is approximately 40% sodium and 60% chloride.
 To calculate the salt content of food (in g), the sodium value (in g) should be multiplied by 2.5.
 By listing the sodium value, rather than the salt value, the information provided includes sodium from all sources, not only salt.

 Other useful conversions:

-2300 mg of sodium is equivalent to 100 mmol of sodium and is the amount of sodium in 5.84 g of salt, about 1 teaspoon of salt
+2300 mg of sodium is equivalent to 100 mmol of sodium and is the amount of sodium in 5.84 g of salt which is about 1 teaspoon of salt

-1500 mg of sodium is equivalent to 65 mmol of sodium and is the amount of sodium in 3.8 grams of salt, about 2/3 teaspoon of salt.
+1500 mg of sodium is equivalent to 65 mmol of sodium and is the amount of sodium in 3.8 grams of salt which is about 2/3 teaspoon of salt.

-Consumers should be made aware that if the words “salt” or “sodium” appears in the first few words on in the ingredient list, then that product is most likely high in salt and should be used sparingly, if at all.
+Consumers should be made aware that if the words “salt” or “sodium” appears in the first few words of the ingredient list, that product is most likely high in salt and should be used sparingly, if at all.
 Foods with a sodium content of more than 600 mg per 100 g (1.5 g salt) in the nutrition information table may be considered high in sodium.
 Examples of high salt foods include: stock cubes, soup powders, salty seasonings, processed meats or sausages, fast or take away foods and salty snacks.

-Although the Department of Health is legislating the maximum sodium that will be allowed in certain foods, the food industry has a number of years to reach the targets.
-In the interim, consumers should be encouraged to choose lower salt alternatives of processed foods including bread, cereals and margarine or fat spreads.
+Although the Department of Health is legislating the maximum sodium content that will be allowed in certain foods, the food industry has a number of years to reach these targets.
+In the interim, consumers should be encouraged to choose lower salt alternatives of the processed foods they consume including bread, cereals, margarine or fat spreads.
 Consumer education is needed to empower the public to be able to make informed food choices at the point of purchase by comparing the sodium content per 100 g of similar products.
-For many consumers, signposting of products with health logos such as the Heart and Stroke Foundation SA Heart Mark may be an easier and more useful tool for identifying lower sodium alternatives.
+For many consumers, signposting of products with health logos such as the Heart and Stroke Foundation’s SA Heart Mark may be an easier and more useful tool for identifying lower sodium alternatives.